arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 Power management for the **EC200A-EU module** may require manual intervention, particularly if **ModemManager** is disabled or when using Docker.
 Make sure the mini PCIe power configuration is configured as described in the [Mini PCIe Power Breakout Header](#mini-pcie-power-breakout-header-j9) section.
 The Portenta X8 requires the **PCIE Enable (GPIO5)** pin to be connected to a **VCC (3V3)** pin.
 This is a required power setup for proper system operation.

-Additionally, sometimes the modem may become unresponsive, so it is recommended that you have a software based power control, which allows you to reboot the modem when necessary.
+***Sometimes the modem may become unresponsive, so it is recommended that you have a software based power control, which allows you to reboot the modem when necessary.***

 You can create a custom script using the `gpiod` library to manage modem power via software.
 Ensure that the jumper connection mentioned previously is in place for this to work.
 The script can be used to power the modem and provide the required delay for proper initialization.
 A typical example is as follows: